interface Stream<T>

 Type parameters

-Name | Constraints | Description |
+| Name | Constraints | Description |

-A | readonly unknown[] | the type of the arguments to be passed to the f function after each element |
+| A | readonly unknown[] | the type of the extra arguments to pass |

 Parameters

-Name | Type | Description |
+| Name | Type | Description |

-f | (value: T, ...args: A) => void | the function to perform for each element, optionally receiving given extra args . |
+f | (value: T, ...args: A) => void | the function to perform for each element, optionally receiving given extra args. |

-args | A | (optional) a list of extra arguments to pass to given f for each element |
+args | A | a list of extra arguments to pass to given f for each element when needed |

 Stream.of(1, 2, 3).forEachPure(console.log, 'sheep')